ananevans/ananevans.github.io/src/content/main.md

 <a href="https://www.firstinspires.org/robotics/flljr"/>FIRST LEGO League Jr.</a> &mdash; Team Lead Coach/Mentor, 2018 &ndash; 2020 seasons.
 <a href="http://www.tech-girls.org/girls-geek-day.html">GeekGirl@UVa</a> &mdash; organizer.
 July 14, 2018.
-<a href="http://cvillemathcircle.org/">Cville Math Circle</a> &mdash; cofounder and teacher, Feb 2016 &ndash; present.
+<a href="http://cvillemathcircle.org/">Cville Math Circle</a> &mdash; cofounder and teacher, Feb 2016 &ndash; March 2020.
 Mentor of a 4<sup>th</sup> year undergraduate in the Engineering Graduate School Mentor Program, May 2018.
 Outreach Coordinator, <a href="https://www.virginiaswe.org/">GradSWE at the University of Virginia</a>, May 2018 <br />
 Volunteer family mentor with <a href="http://www.theirc.org/us-program/us-charlottesville-va">International Rescue Committee</a>, Jan 2010 &ndash; Jan 2011.